stevana/coverage-guided-pbt/README-unprocessed.md

 Inserting random characters was effective in finding corner cases where the programmers forgot to properly validate the input from the user.

-However it wouldn't trigger bugs hiding deeper under the surface.
+However it wouldn't trigger bugs hiding deeper under the surface, such as the "bad!" example from the previous section.

 This changed around 2007 when people [started thinking](https://lcamtuf.coredump.cx/afl/historical_notes.txt) about how